Congratulations to This Year’s National 3rd Place Winners!

 For more information email email@example.com

 The winning team from the Kentucky & Southern Indiana competition will qualify for the National Academic WorldQuest™ competition in Washington, D.C.
-This year’s national competition will be held in April 2017.
+Each year the competition is held in April.

 Please contact Brian Easley: firstname.lastname@example.org, or call WAC KY/So.
 IN at (502) 561-5422.